-The BP Monitor utility can be scheduled using TaskMan.
-On VistA, use the Schedule/Unschedule option to task the activity:
+BP Monitor utility can be scheduled using TaskMan.
+On VistA, use the Schedule/Unschedule option ask the activity:

 Add the MAGQ BPMONITOR.

-Set the time to run.
+Set 1 the time to run.

-Set the Rescheduled Freq., for example, 600S for 10 minutes
+Set 1 the Rescheduled Freq., for example, 600S for 10 minutes

-Example:
+Exa mple:

-Select TaskMan Management Option: Schedule/Unschedule Options
+Sel ect TaskMan Management Option: Schedule/Unschedule Options

-Select OPTION to schedule or reschedule: MAGQ BPMONITOR Monitor Background Processor Activity
+ect OPTION to schedule or reschedule: MAGQ BPMONITOR Monitor kground Processor Activity

-Are you adding 'MAGQ BPMONITOR' as a new OPTION SCHEDULING (the 39TH)?
+Ar re you adding 'MAGQ BPMONITOR' as a new OPTION SCHEDULING (the 39TH)?
 No// Yes

-Option Name: MAGQ BPMONITOR
+s Option Name: MAGQ BPMONITOR

-Menu Text: Monitor Background Processor Act TASE (ID:
+Menu Text: Monitor Background Processor Act TASK ID:

-QUEUED TO RUN AT WHAT TIME: OCT 20,2009@24:00

-DEVICE FOR QUEUED JOB OUTPUT:
+QUEUED TO RUN AT WHAT TIME: OCT 20,2009@24:00 DEVICE FOR QUEUED JOB OUTPUT:

 QUEUED TO RUN ON VOLUME SET:

 RESCHEDULING FREQUENCY: 600S

 TASK PARAMETERS:

 SPECIAL QUEUEING:

 If this field is blank then the job will run only once.